rodneyshupe/Cookbook/Recipes/Canapes-Tapas/ProsciuttoWrappedShrimpWithSmokedPaprika.rst

 Variation
 ---------

-Try the prawn or shrimp just using smoked paprika, pepper, 1/2 teaspoon salt and 1 1/2 teaspoons onion powder.
-The onion powder enhances the prawn with a dash of sweetness, but does not overdo the prawn or shrimp in saltiness.
+Try the prawn or shrimp using just smoked paprika, pepper, 1/2 teaspoon salt, and 1 1/2 teaspoons onion powder.
+The onion powder adds a dash of sweetness without pushing the prawn or shrimp into saltiness.